SETI/rms-pds4indextools/docs/pds4_create_collection_product.rst

 The RMS Node's PDS4 Collection Product Creation Tool (``pds4_create_collection_product``) is designed to create bespoke collection product files from `Planetary Data System (PDS) <https://pds.nasa.gov>`_ `PDS4-format
-<https://pds.nasa.gov/datastandards/documents/>`_label files.
+<https://pds.nasa.gov/datastandards/documents/>`_ label files.
 This tool automates the
 creation of collection products by recursively searching for all label files within a specified directory and extracting their identifying information.
 This information is then compared against user-provided details (the bundle and collection names) to determine